rtanglao/rt-fennec-gplay/README.md

 ## 2018-03-29
 ### 2018-03-29 convert from utf-16 to utf-8
-not sure why the file was in utf-16 (because i edited it in meacs on the windows side
+not sure why the file was in utf-16 (because i edited it in emacs on the windows side?)

 ```bash
 iconv -f UTF-16 -t UTF-8 reviews_reviews_org.mozilla.firefox_201801.csv >out.csv